 They even have “Berta’s Kinderland”, an 80,000 square-meter area dedicated to kids activities, ski coaching and the “Fairy Tale Express”.
 Parents can drop their children off, and hit the higher slopes, or relax and take a break.

 Accommodation can be booked directly through the resort’s website.
 All hotels that have been approved by the Tourist board, so you know you’re in safe hands.

-This well-connected resort is rated in the best ski resorts in Europe, one of the top five in the Alps to be exact.
+St Anton is rated in the best ski resorts in Europe, one of the top five in the Alps to be exact.